“You can’t be afraid of the absolute hand-to-hand combat, metaphorically.”

 Surveilling friends and foes of pesticides

 Monsanto’s attack tactics — especially its efforts to discredit scientists who raised cancer concerns about glyphosate — are well documented.
 And so, too, are the pesticide industry’s efforts to closely monitor its critics and gather information for its attacks.
-In May 2019, a whistleblower from Bayer’s PR firm FleishmanHillard shared with French journalists a “multitude of information” the firm was tracking on 200 journalists, politicians, scientists, nonprofit leaders, and others that had been flagged as influencers in the glyphosate debate.[110]
-The list of “friends and foes of pesticides,” as one news outlet described it, contained personal contact details, opinions, and level of engagement in relation to Monsanto products.[111]
-The journalists at Le Monde shared the list with French authorities, who opened a criminal probe to determine whether the document represented illegal collection and processing of personal data.[112]
-France’s former Environment Minister Ségolène Royal, who was on the list, noted that this was “a very important discovery because it shows there are objective strategies to silence strong voices.”[113]
+In May 2019, a whistleblower from Bayer’s PR firm FleishmanHillard shared with French journalists a “multitude of information” the firm was tracking on 200 journalists, politicians, scientists, nonprofit leaders, and others flagged as influencers in the glyphosate debate.
+The list of “friends and foes of pesticides,” as one news outlet described it, contained personal contact details, opinions, and engagement in relation to Monsanto products.
+Le Monde shared the list with French authorities, who opened a criminal probe to determine whether the legality of the collection and processing of personal data.
+France’s former Environment Minister Ségolène Royal, who was on the list, noted that this was “a very important discovery because it shows there are objective strategies to silence strong voices.”

 “Monsanto gave a rating of one to five to each of the over 200 people on its French lists corresponding to their estimated influence, credibility and level of support for Monsanto on several topics, especially pesticides and genetically-modified crops.”

 In the wake of the revelations, FleishmanHillard admitted it had drawn up similar watch lists in six other European countries.
 Bayer temporarily suspended the PR company, apologized, and hired a law firm to investigate, claiming in a statement: “Our highest priority is to create transparency.
-We do not tolerate unethical behavior in our company.”[114]
-A few months later, Bayer’s law firm reported finding “no evidence of illegal activity.”[115]
-But in 2021, France’s personal data protection agency fined Monsanto $473,000 “for illegally compiling files of public figures, journalists and activists with the aim of swaying opinion towards support for its controversial pesticides,” reported the French news agency RFI.[116]
+We do not tolerate unethical behavior in our company.”
+A few months later, Bayer’s law firm reported finding “no evidence of illegal activity.”
+But in 2021, France’s personal data protection agency fined Monsanto $473,000, reported the French news agency RFI, “for illegally compiling files of public figures, journalists and activists with the aim of swaying opinion towards support for its controversial pesticides.”

-Although Monsanto’s strategy raised legal and ethical questions, it is worth noting that tracking “friends and foes” is common industry practice.
-FleishmanHillard CEO John Saunders defended his firm’s work, framing it as business as usual: “Corporations, NGOs, and other clients rightfully expect our firm to help them understand diverse perspectives before they engage,” Saunders explained.
-[117] “To do so, we and every other professional communications agency gather relevant information from publicly available sources.
+It is worth noting that tracking “friends and foes” is common industry practice.
+FleishmanHillard CEO John Saunders defended his firm’s work as business as usual: “Corporations, NGOs, and other clients rightfully expect our firm to help them understand diverse perspectives before they engage,” Saunders said.
+“To do so, we and every other professional communications agency gather relevant information from publicly available sources.
 Those planning documents are fundamental to outreach efforts.”

 Monsanto’s Fusion Center

-According to internal documents released in 2019, Monsanto was also gathering intelligence in the U.S. through what it called its “Fusion Center” — a concept borrowed from the U.S. Department of Homeland Security.[118]
-Long the domain of military intelligence-gathering, fusion centers are becoming more common in the private sector, according to a 2018 New York Times article by Stacy Cowly.[119]
-Industry’s fusion centers are often staffed by “former government cyberspies, soldiers and counterintelligence officials,” Cowly reported, who deploy “the tools and techniques used for national defense.”
+Monsanto was also gathering intelligence in the U.S. through what it called its “Fusion Center” — a concept borrowed from the U.S. Department of Homeland Security.
+Long the domain of military intelligence-gathering, Fusion Centers are becoming more common in the private sector, the New York Times reported in 2018.
+Corporate versions, the article noted, are often staffed by “former government cyberspies, soldiers and counterintelligence officials,” who deploy “the tools and techniques used for national defense.”

-Monsanto used the information to defend against concerns raised in the growing body of science that was tying glyphosate and other pesticides to serious health concerns.
-Internal documents show that Monsanto’s Fusion Center was monitoring digital properties and social media activities and analyzing content from journalists, activists, even popular singers who were speaking out publicly about pesticides in general, and glyphosate specifically.
+Documents released in 2019 show that Monsanto’s Fusion Center was monitoring digital properties and social media activities and analyzing content from journalists, including U.S. Right to Know, as well as others who were speaking out publicly about pesticides.
 Monsanto executives were tracking individuals, small groups, online comments, and even single tweets.
 No detail seemed too small.

-One Monsanto document notes how its Fusion Center tracked the singer Neil Young who was critical of the company in songs appearing in his 2015 album The Monsanto Years.
-According to an email from a Monsanto official reported by The Guardian, the company’s Fusion Center “evaluated the lyrics on (Young’s) album to develop a list of 20+ potential topics he may target” and created a plan to “proactively produce content and response preparedness.”
-They were also “closely monitoring discussions” about a concert featuring Young, Willie Nelson, John Mellencamp and Dave Matthews.[120]
+Monsanto’s Fusion Center was also tracking the singer Neil Young, who was critical of the company in songs in his 2015 album The Monsanto Years.
+According to an email from a Monsanto official, reported by the Guardian, the company’s Fusion Center “evaluated the lyrics on (Young’s) album to develop a list of 20+ potential topics he may target” and created a plan to “proactively produce content and response preparedness.”
+They were also “closely monitoring discussions” about a concert featuring Young, Willie Nelson, John Mellencamp and Dave Matthews.

 “The seeds of life are not what they once were /